guidoism/escape/study.md

 * [Wireworld](https://en.wikipedia.org/wiki/Wireworld) - Kind of game of life but which can be used to do calculations.
 * [Reverse engineering the ARM1](http://www.righto.com/2015/12/reverse-engineering-arm1-ancestor-of.html) - Very good description of the [amazing animation](http://visual6502.org/sim/varm/armgl.html) of a working ARM1 CPU.
 Worth studying.
 Also, the simulation uses the [ChipSim Javascript Simulator](http://visual6502.org/wiki/index.php?title=The_ChipSim_Simulator) which should be relatively easy to use to visualize our own designs and should be especially interesting during our education.
 * [Conway's VLSI Archive](http://ai.eecs.umich.edu/people/conway/VLSI/VLSIarchive.mainlinks.html) - Lots of documents from the VSLI revolution of the late 70's
+* [CMOS VLSI Design](https://www.amazon.com/CMOS-VLSI-Design-Circuits-Perspective/dp/0321547748) - Excellent book for the software engineer trying to understand the way computers work at the transistor level.

 ## Displays